OfficeDev/office-js-docs-pr/docs/outlook/metadata-for-an-outlook-add-in.md

 Similar to roaming settings, changes to custom properties are stored on in-memory copies of the properties for the current Outlook session.
 To make sure these custom properties will be available in the next session, use [CustomProperties.saveAsync](/javascript/api/outlook/office.customproperties#outlook-office-customproperties-saveasync-member(1)).

 These add-in-specific, item-specific custom properties can only be accessed by using the `CustomProperties` object.
 These properties are different from the custom, MAPI-based [UserProperties](/office/vba/api/Outlook.UserProperties) in the Outlook object model, and extended properties in Exchange Web Services (EWS).
-You can't directly access `CustomProperties` by using the Outlook object model, EWS, or REST.
-To learn how to access `CustomProperties` using EWS or REST, see the section [Get custom properties using EWS or REST](#get-custom-properties-using-ews-or-rest).
+You can't directly access `CustomProperties` by using the Outlook object model, EWS, or Microsoft Graph.
+To learn how to access `CustomProperties` using Microsoft Graph or EWS, see the section [Get custom properties using Microsoft Graph or EWS](#get-custom-properties-using-microsoft-graph-or-ews).

 > [!NOTE]
 > Custom properties are only available to the add-in that created them and only through the mail item in which they were saved.
 Because of this, properties set while in compose mode aren't transmitted to recipients of the mail item.
 When a message or appointment with custom properties is sent, its properties can be accessed from the item in the **Sent Items** folder.
 To allow recipients to receive the custom data your add-in sets, consider using [InternetHeaders](internet-headers.md) instead.